daniestevez/gr-satellites/docs/source/command_line.rst

 The ``gr_satellites`` command line tool supports both real (one-channel) input and IQ input (which consists of two channels: in-phase and quadrature).
-A detailed desciption of these two ways to represent a signal is out of the scope of this document.
+A detailed description of these two ways to represent a signal is out of the scope of this document.
 This subsection gives some practical advice regarding the difference between real and IQ input.